-Even among those individuals who recognize and want to end their addiction to alcohol, it’s not enough just to want to stop drinking.
-Lasting sobriety requires the right support, tools and resources to understand the underlying reasons for addiction, as well as the strategies to cope with temptation and prevent relapse.
-Addiction rehab isn’t the only way to stop drinking, but it is by far the most effective.
+Even among people who acknowledge and want to put an end to their alcohol addiction, it isn’t enough just to want to stop drinking.
+Lasting sobriety needs the appropriate aid like tools and resources to comprehend the root causes of addiction as well as strategies to deal with cravings and avoid relapse.
+Rehabilitation for addiction is not the only way to stop drinking, but it is by far the most effective.

 The Dangers of Quitting Cold Turkey

 Anyone who wants to stop drinking, but who also wants to do so on their own, should be aware of the many risks of quitting cold turkey.
 Withdrawal from alcohol is a very challenging process, and the side effects can be very painful (or worse) if not overseen by medical professionals.

 A few of the most common side effects of an alcohol withdrawal, which can begin just hours or days after a person stops drinking, include the following: